 - Remove the cheesecake from the oven ( it may still feel jiggly in the middle) and let it cool completely on the counter.
 Refrigerate overnight

-- Remove the cheesecake from the pan after it has set overnight in the fridge.
+- Remove the cheesecake from the pan after it has set overnight in the refrigerator.
 In Spain this cheesecake (tarta de queso), is enjoyed at room temperature, so make sure to take it out of the fridge at least 1 hour before serving

-- Plan making the cheesecake at least 1 day ahead of time, to allow the cheesecake to properly set
+- Plan on making the cheesecake at least 1 day ahead of time, to allow the cheesecake to properly set

 - Use a 9" 0r 10" springform pan with removable sides and line it with parchment paper with a 2" overhang.
 Do not skip this step or try to bake the cheesecake in a regular round baking pan.
 You need the tall sides of the springform pan.

 - Mix all the ingredients at low speed to avoid getting too much air into the batter

 - The cheesecake will be jiggly when done baking and that's OK.
 It will set later on.
 You do not want to overbake it.

 - The cheesecake will rise like a souflé, and then it will collapse.
 It's supposed to do that.

 - Do not remove the sides of the springform pan until the cheesecake has set in the fridge overnight.